Finite Naturalness and Quark-Lepton Unification: Introduction

 An appealing extension of the SM is the $\SU(5)$ grand unified theory~\cite{Georgi:1974sy}.
 Here, the strongest finite \mbox{naturalness} constraints occur at tree level (the doublet-triplet splitting problem).
 There are also problematic radiative corrections to the Higgs mass from virtual super heavy gauge bosons.
 Since the gauge couplings are known, these radiative corrections give $\delta m_h^2 / m_h^2 \sim {\cal O}( 10^{24})$, which is clearly \mbox{unacceptable} if finite naturalness is to be taken seriously.

 Quark-lepton unification, introduced by Pati and Salam~\cite{Pati:1974yy,Pati:1973rp}, is also a very attractive extension of the SM.
 They proposed that the standard model $\SU(3)_C$ is embedded in $\SU(4)$ where the leptons are interpreted as the fourth color.
 In this theory, baryon number is conserved and therefore the vector leptoquarks do not have to be super heavy to \mbox{satisfy} the strong constraints on baryon number violating processes.
-However, the vector leptoquarks do give rise to new flavor violating processes that are very constrained by experimental data.
+However, the vector leptoquarks do give rise to new flavor-violating processes that are very constrained by experimental data.
 For \mbox{example}, in the absence of large mixings, $K_L \to \mu^\pm e^\mp$ \mbox{constrains} the mass of the vector leptoquarks to be above 1000 TeV~\cite{Valencia:1994cj}.
 Using the freedom in the unknown mixings between quarks and leptons this bound can be reduced to around $100$ TeV~\cite{Smirnov:2018ske,Gedeonova:2022iac}. \\ \\ In this article, we study the implications of finite \mbox{naturalness} on the minimal theory of quark-lepton unification based on the gauge group $\SU(4) \otimes \SU(2)_L \otimes {\rm U}(1)_R$~\cite{Smirnov:1995jq} (see also Ref.~\cite{FileviezPerez:2013zmv}).
-To achieve a low scale breaking of $\SU(4)$, we use the inverse seesaw mechanism for neutrino masses~\cite{FileviezPerez:2013zmv}.
-For $100$ TeV vector leptoquarks, we find that 1-loop contributions to the Higgs mass, dominated by the neutral heavy gauge boson, lead to $\delta m_h^2 / m_h^2 \sim {\cal O}(10^3)$.
-We leave it up to the reader to decide to what extend this is problematic.
-We compute the two-loop corrections to the Higgs mass involving the vector leptoquark and show that in the limit when the Dirac Yukawa couplings for neutrinos are equal to the up-type quark Yukawa couplings these contributions cancel.
-We compute the two-loop corrections to the Higgs mass with the new neutral gauge boson and show that these contributions are suppressed.
-Finally, we discuss a way to relax the bounds on the vector leptoquark mass and have $\delta m_h^2 / m_h^2 \sim {\cal O}(1)$.
+To achieve a low-scale breaking of $\SU(4)$, we use the inverse seesaw mechanism for neutrino masses~\cite{FileviezPerez:2013zmv}.
+For $100$ TeV vector leptoquarks, we find that $\delta m_h^2 / m_h^2 \sim {\cal O}(10^4)$, which is problematic from the perspective of finite naturalness.
+In the two-loop corrections to the Higgs mass involving the vector leptoquark we show that the naively leading contributions cancel.
+However, we find that the remaining parts still dominate the overall radiative contribution to the Higgs mass.
+An analogous effect happens in the two-loop contributions of the new neutral gauge boson, in which the naively leading corrections cancel.
+Finally, we discuss a way to relax the bounds on the vector leptoquark mass and have $\delta m_h^2 / m_h^2 \sim {\cal O}(10^2)$.